eadf/toxicblend.rs/README.md

 - [ ] completely replace fnv
 - [ ] make the gRPC protocol much more efficient, support f32 and packed triangles
 - [ ] voronoi mesh generates some faulty faces
+- [ ] After the 3d modification, the LSystems op. generates duplicated edges and vertices